Rodney O'Gliasain Kennedy-Minott

 Rodney O'Gliasain Kennedy-Minott (sometimes spelled Rodney Glisan Kennedy-Minott; June 1, 1928 – December 15, 2004) was an American diplomat, Democratic Party activist and professor.

 Early life

-Kennedy-Minott was born in Portland, Oregon, on June 1, 1928.
+Rodney Glisan Minott was born to Joseph Albert Minott and wife Gainor Owen Baird, in Portland, Oregon, on June 1, 1928.
+His great-grandfather was Dr. Rodney Glisan.
 He served as a United States Army sergeant in Japan from 1946 until 52.
 He then studied at Stanford University, receiving his bachelor's in 1953, master's in 1956, and doctorate in 1960.

 Academic career

 From 1960 until 1965, Kennedy-Minott was assistant director of the Western civilization history program at Stanford University, before becoming associate professor at Portland State University.
 In 1966, he became associate dean of instruction at California State University, where he became a full professor of U.S. history in 1969.
 He was a senior lecturer in national security affairs at the Naval Postgraduate School until his retirement in 2002.

 From 1971 until 1973, he advised Thames Television on European emigration to the United States, and served as a researcher for The World at War.